 It is compulsory to pay the 50USD entrance fee which is valid for about 3-4 days and you might want to hire a guide to understand the history of this ancient place.
 This would cost you another 35USD at least.
 We didn’t hire a guide but came across this man who claimed to be a Deacon and was ready to show us around and tell us the stories for any donation.
 We ended up tipping him about 5USD each.
 It was very cheap for us and we had a really good experience learning about Ethiopian Orthodox Christian history.

 I could not afford money or time to visit the Danakil Depression.
 Every person who’s been here recommends taking a 4-day tour which would cost 300USD and upward.
 It’s one of the hottest places on Earth and getting so close to the Erta Ale Volcano must be an incredible experience!
 (Image from Google)

 Nightlife in Lalibela.
-All these bars have live Ethiopian music and awesome Tej!
+All these bars serve really good Tej along with live Ethiopian music!

 Every town has it’s own market days.
 Usually it’s on weekends and thousands of people from the surrounding villages flock to the towns to sell their produce/goods.